Quality of Life

 The EQ VAS records the patient’s self-rated health on a vertical visual analogue scale where the endpoints are labelled ‘Best imaginable health state’ and ‘Worst imaginable health state’.
 The VAS can be used as a quantitative measure of health outcomes that reflects the patient’s own judgement and ranges from 100 (best imaginable health status) to 0 (worst imaginable health status).

 Return to overview of BENEFIT long-term study outcomes

 EQ-5D: EuroQol-5 Dimensions

 FAMS: Functional Assessment of Multiple Sclerosis

-- Kappos L et al. Consortium of Multiple Sclerosis Centers (CMSC) Annual Meeting 2019, Poster DXT37.
+- Kappos L et al. European Association of Neurology (EAN) Annual Meeting 2015, Poster 4141.
 Return to content

 - Szende A et al. Self-Reported Population Health: An International Perspective based on EQ-5D.
 Heidelberg, New York, London: Springer Open; 2014.
 Return to content